-Think you or a friend might have been sexually exploited?
+Think you or a friend might have been sexually or criminally exploited?

 Want some advice or someone to talk to?